Novartis agrees to make ingredients Roche's Actemra for COVID-19 patients

+Healthcare & PharmaceuticalsNovartis agrees to make ingredients Roche's Actemra for COVID-19 patients

-ZURICH (Reuters) - Swiss drugmaker Novartis has signed a deal to make ingredients for Roche’s Actemra treatment that is being repurposed for people with COVID-19, the company said on Thursday.
+Swiss drugmaker Novartis (NOVN.S) has signed a deal to make ingredients for Roche's (ROG.S) Actemra treatment that is being repurposed for people with COVID-19, the company said on Thursday.

-The arrangement is the third transaction signed by Novartis following agreements with BioNTech and CureVac to make therapies for other firms to help fight the pandemic.
+The arrangement is the third transaction signed by Novartis following agreements with BioNTech (22UAy.DE) and CureVac (5CV.DE) to make therapies for other firms to help fight the pandemic.

 Actemra is a treatment for rheumatoid arthritis which is also being tested in various clinical trials to treat COVID-19 associated pneumonia.